 Jack is a Partner and heads the Regional Tax Practice at DFDL.
 He has extensive experience in advising clients on tax matters in Asia.
-Jack specializes in providing advice on international tax planning, tax structuring, M&A, and transfer pricing.
+Jack provides advice on international tax planning, tax structuring, M&A, and transfer pricing.

-Jack is listed as a leader for tax controversy by International Tax Review and a leading individual for tax by the Legal 500.
+Jack is listed as highly regarded by the International Tax Review and a leading individual for tax by the Legal 500.

-Jack is regularly featured as a speaker and writer on tax in Asia and has given lectures on Asian and international tax at a number of leading bodies, including the International Fiscal Association ("IFA"), the International Bureau of Fiscal Documentation ("IBFD"), the World Bank, and leading universities across Europe and Asia.
+Jack is regularly featured as a speaker and writer on tax in Asia and has given lectures on Asian and international tax at several leading bodies, including the International Fiscal Association ("IFA"), the International Bureau of Fiscal Documentation ("IBFD"), the World Bank, and leading universities across Europe and Asia.

-Jack holds a Master's Degree in Tax Law from the University of Oxford and is a Fellow of the Association of Chartered Certified Accountants.
+Jack holds a master's in Tax Law from the University of Oxford and is a Fellow of the Association of Chartered Certified Accountants.